carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 The login node is often busy managing all of the logged in users, creating and editing files and compiling software.
 If the machine runs out of memory or processing capacity, it will become very slow and unusable for everyone.
-While the machine is meant to be used, be sure to do so responsibly &endash; in ways that will not adversely impact other users' experience.
+While the machine is meant to be used, be sure to do so responsibly &emdash; in ways that will not adversely impact other users' experience.

 Login nodes are always the right place to launch jobs.
 Cluster policies vary, but they may also be used for proving out workflows, and in some cases, may host advanced cluster-specific debugging or